Turning the Cheek — What it Means and Doesn’t Mean

 As for being passive doormats, no, this is not what Christ was encouraging, but neither does he want us to be quick-tempered brawlers.
 Remember when Jesus instructed his disciples in Matthew 10:23 to “flee” if they were persecuted in one place and go where they might be better received?
 If the Lord wanted believers to be doormats for abuse he would have told them to stay and suffer the mistreatment.
 If he wanted us to be rash brawlers he would have told them to stay and duke it out.
 Of course “fleeing” has a negative connotation so it might better be described as escaping.
 Regardless, the point is that Jesus doesn’t want us to be passive doormats in such situations.
 He wants us to be active.

-One effective way we can be active, as shared in the teaching Spiritual Warfare — the Basics is by getting violently aggressive with the spiritual forces of evil who manipulate people like puppets – releasing God through prayer and speaking in faith – but this is something done behind the scenes.
+One effective way we can be active, as shared in the article Spiritual Warfare — the Basics is by getting violently aggressive with the spiritual forces of evil who manipulate people like puppets – releasing God through prayer and speaking in faith – but this is something done behind the scenes.

 What should we do in the midst of abuse?
 Departing the situation is a last-resort option since “fleeing” implies defeat; yet even Jesus utilized this option when he was about to be thrown off a cliff in Luke 4:28-30 and stoned in John 8:59.
 This proves, incidentally, that when Jesus said, “Do not resist an evil person” (Matthew 5:39), he didn’t mean it in an absolute sense, as in “Don’t ever resist an evil person under any circumstances.”
 How so?
 Because Jesus himself resisted hostile people who were attempting to murder him in both of these cases.
 He resisted them by refusing to submit to their criminal intentions.
 He also resisted those who simply wanted to seize him (John 7:30,44).
 The only time he allowed himself to be unjustly apprehended was in Gethsemane because it was God’s will that he die for humanity.
-This is addressed in more detail in my book The Believer’s Guide to FORGIVENESS & WARFARE, available here (scroll down).
+This is addressed in more detail in my book The Believer’s Guide to FORGIVENESS & WARFARE, available here (both print and eBook versions).
 In any case, although escaping persecution is a legitimate option it’s obviously a last-resort choice.
 So, what should we do if not escape?
 Jesus set an example of love, wisdom and self-control when faced with volatile situations.
 He refused to allow hostile people to victimize him by drawing him into the realm of the flesh.
 Christ showed how to be the master of the situation rather than the victim.
 Let me explain.

 What “Turning the Cheek” means